data-umbrella/event-transcripts/2020/11-rebecca-kelly-kdb.md

 might interrupt Rebecca if it's a good time to interrupt her but we'll get the questions answered and this webinar is being recorded.

-About me I am the founder of Data Umbrella.
+About me I am the
+founder of Data Umbrella.
 I'm a statistician by training and a data scientist and I also organize for the
 New York City chapter of Py ladies and
 I'm on Twitter @reshamas.

 The mission of
 Data Umbrella is to provide a welcoming education inclusive space for underrepresented persons in data science and we are a volunteer run organization.

 Py ladies is a international group of
 Python ladies and gender minorities and you know it's basically got Python and all all things related to Python check up check out our homepage and follow us on Twitter.

-I just want to go over our code of conduct we're dedicated to providing harassment free professional experience for everybody and please keep that in mind any of the chat messages as well.
+I just want to go
+over our code of conduct we're dedicated to providing harassment free professional experience for everybody and please keep that in mind any of the chat messages as well.

 I took a screenshot of some of the the website for Data Umbrella and it has a lot of resources and those resources include on open source on sources for learning
-Python and are about accessibility and responsibility and data science and I encourage you to check it out so for any upcoming event or data umbrella the best place to find them is on the meetup page so if you just want to become a member that's really the best place.
+Python and are about accessibility and responsibility and data science and I encourage you to check it out.

+So for any upcoming event or data umbrella the best place to find them is on the meetup page so if you just want to become a member that's really the best place.
 We do also